The week in breach news

 How it could affect your business

 Defending against ransomware is a race against time.
-Once attackers gain access, they can move quickly, encrypt systems and bring operations to a halt before teams even realize what’s happening.
-Proactive monitoring is critical for detecting suspicious activity early and stopping an attack before it spreads.
-Just as important are encrypted, ransomware-resilient backups, which allow businesses to restore data and resume operations without paying a ransom or relying on attackers to keep their promises.
+Proactive monitoring is critical for detecting suspicious activity early, and encrypted, ransomware-resilient backups allow businesses to restore data without paying a ransom.

 Like what you're reading?